-We are pleased to present our latest Iberian Power Market Forecast, April 2020.
-This annual update presents Aurora’s comprehensive view on the state of the Spanish and Portuguese power markets, and includes our latest outlook on prices, production, capacity, and asset performance to 2050.
+We are pleased to present our latest Iberian power market forecast, April 2020.
+This annual update presents our comprehensive view on the state of the Spanish and Portuguese power markets, and includes our latest outlook on prices, production, capacity, and asset performance to 2050.
 This report marks the first forecast where we extend our outlook horizon until 2050.

 The analysis draws upon our internal modelling capabilities, and much of the content has been developed through a detailed consultation process across private and public sector players.